 Imagine the situation where you have multiple data sources each sending the data in its own format to multiple collection stores.
 Performing data processing, data analysis and various services on top of all this data would become an extremely challenging task.
 Therefore, there’s a high demand to simplify data collection and data storage from various endpoints and enable common data analysis and data visualization, as well as value-adding services on top of the collected data.

 Therefore, industry experts have made recommendations about the need to define a central data lake, in order to simplify and empower capabilities such as advanced analytics.

-As part of our COSO strategy, we developed a unified big data platform consolidating multiple domains – the COSO Data Lake.
-Based on Micro Focus Vertica and ITOM Container Deployment Foundation (CDF), it provides data storage and is able to receive and process high-volume and high-velocity data from a variety of independent data sources.
-The COSO Data Lake therefore acts as a common data ingestion platform, offering you the following key benefits:
+As a result, we developed OPTIC (Operations Platform for Transformation, Intelligence, and Cloud), which is a set of common services used by Micro Focus ITOM software.
+In part, it is a rebranding of Collect Once Store Once (COSO), but it covers more than COSO did.
+The OPTIC Data Lake (formerly known as the COSO Data Lake), which is based Micro Focus Vertica and ITOM Container Deployment Foundation (CDF), provides data storage and is able to receive and process high-volume and high-velocity data from a variety of independent data sources.
+The OPTIC Data Lake therefore acts as a common data ingestion platform, offering you the following key benefits:

 - Optimized data ingestion providing a common platform to process and store data, with built-in machine learning and analytics

 - Ability to handle terabytes of data at a high ingestion rate

 - Reduced complexity: easier integrations, pre-integrated use cases, the ability to scale out horizontally as needed

 - Easy installation and configuration, simple management